huyquang-bka/fire-smoke/README.md

 ## Demo

-[Demo video](https://www.youtube.com/watch?v=BP7G_zsJhYc&feature=youtu.be) detection fire and smoke in real time with YOLOv5 from this dataset.
+[Demo video on app](https://www.youtube.com/watch?v=BP7G_zsJhYc&feature=youtu.be) detection fire and smoke in real time with YOLOv5 from this dataset.

+[Demo video on websites](https://youtu.be/e_Qedv69d1k) detection fire and smoke in real time with YOLOv5 from this dataset and post event on web.

 ### Demo dataset